smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/03-Rank-The-Partition/README.md

 ### Partition By Customers

-We can use the SQL PARTITION BY clause with the:
+The SQL `PARTITION BY` clause can be used with the:
-- OVER clause: to specify the column on which we need to perform aggregation
+- OVER clause: to specify the column on which to perform aggregation
-- RANK clause: to have a row number of each row.
+- RANK clause: to have the rank of each row.

-In the previous example, we used Group By with CustomerID column and calculated average, minimum, maximum values and total.
+In the previous example, we have used `GROUP BY` for the CustomerID column and calculated average, minimum, maximum values and total.

-Let us rerun a similar scenario with the SQL PARTITION BY and RANK clauses to group results by customer.
-Implement the function partition_by_customer() to get the following values for each orderDetail:
+Let's switch to a similar scenario with the SQL `PARTITION BY` and `RANK` clauses to group results by customer.

+👉 Implement the function `partition_by_customer()` to get the following values for each orderDetail:
 - the CustomerID
 - the Quantity
 - the UnitPrice
 - the TotalPrice (Quantity * UnitPrice)
 - the Rank

-### TO DO
-- Rank the OrderDetails in each Order by their total price (Quantity * UnitPrice) and return products with rank less than or equal to 2:
+Then **rank** the OrderDetails of each order by their total price (Quantity * UnitPrice) and return the products which rank is less than or equal to 2: